VPNL/fLoc/README.md

 ## Instructions

-Follow the instructions below to setup the localizer code for your computer and equipment and then execute the experiment.
+Follow the instructions below to setup the localizer code for your computer and equipment and then execute the experiment using the `runme` function ([`~/fLoc/runme.m`](https://github.com/VPNL/fLoc/blob/master/runme.m)).

 ### Setup